The ATO has expressed a special interest in reviewing the R&D Tax Incentive claims around…

 Supporting evidence should include documentation that supports an informed decision was made about the eligibility for claiming the R&D tax incentive.
-Your R&D tax adviser will assist you in this regard alongside specialist R&D documentation support software such as Synnch.
+Your Fullstack R&D Tax Consultant can assist you further in this regard alongside specialist R&D documentation support software such as Synnch.

 R&D tax incentive claimants are required to maintain records that support the expenditures claimed for each project.
 Such records should demonstrate there is an informed approach to determining what parts of an organisation’s overall expenditure is relevant to the self-assessed R&D activities for each project.

 - Types of documentation includes:

 - Method used to apportion labour and overhead expenditures.

 - Time sheets for the salary or wages paid to employees.